aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/working-with-data-display-formats-of-datafield-in-pivot-table/_index.md

 {{% /alert %}}

-## **"Rank Smallest to Largest" and "Rank Largest to Smallest" Display Format Option**
+## **"Rank Smallest to Largest" and "Rank Largest to Smallest" Display Format Options**

 Aspose.Cells provides the ability to set the display format option for pivot fields.
 For this, the API provides the [**PivotField.GetCalculationType()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivotshowvaluessetting/getcalculationtype/) property.
 To rank largest to smallest, you may set the [**PivotField.GetCalculationType()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivotshowvaluessetting/getcalculationtype/) property to [**PivotFieldDataDisplayFormat.RankLargestToSmallest**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivotfielddatadisplayformat/).
 The following code snippet demonstrates setting the display format options.

-Sample source and output files can be downloaded from here for testing the sample code:
+Sample source and output files can be downloaded here for testing the sample code:

 [Source Excel File](101089332.xlsx)